1. Purpose of policy

 ARMC means the University’s Audit and Risk Management Committee.

 Assurance Services means an objective examination of evidence for the purpose of providing an independent assessment on governance, risk management, and control processes for the University.
-Examples may include financial, performance, compliance, system security, and due diligence engagements.
+Examples may include financial, performance, compliance, system security, project assurance and due diligence engagements.

 Charter means the Internal Audit Charter (Appendix A).